 - Photoselective vaporization of the prostate (PVP)—a high-powered laser is used to vaporize prostate tissue, achieving a similar result to transurethral resection of the prostate (TURP)

-- Transurethral resection of the prostate (TURP) —traditional standard treatment of BPH; a scope with a heated wire is inserted through the penis
+(TURP)—traditional standard treatment of BPH; a scope with a heated wire is inserted through the penis

 - Transurethral incision of the prostate (TUIP)—small cuts are made in the bladder neck to widen the urethra; done in younger patients with smaller prostates

 - Transurethral laser therapy or interstitial laser coagulation (ILC)—uses highly focused laser energy to remove prostate tissue

 The most invasive surgery to treat BPH is

 .
 This involves the removal of the prostate gland.

 American Urological Association (AUA) Practice Guidelines Committee.
 AUA guideline on management of benign prostatic hyperplasia.

 Armitage JN, Rahidian A, Cathcart PJ, Emberton M, van der Meulen JH.
 Thermo-expandable metallic stent for managing benign prostatic hyperplasia: a systematic review.

 Bouza C, Lopez T, Magro A, Navalpotro L, Amate JM.
 Systematic review and meta-analysis of transurethral needle ablation in symptomatic benign prostatic hyperplasia.

 Benign prostatic hyperplasia (BPH).
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T116944/Benign-prostatic-hyperplasia-BPH.
 Updated September 1, 2017.
 Accessed September 8, 2017.

 Fried MM.
 New laser treatment approaches for benign prostatic hyperplasia.